 We believe the Board's approach to fulfilling its risk oversight responsibilities complements its leadership structure.
-In his capacity as Chairman of the Board, Mr. Wallace reviews whether Board committees are addressing their risk oversight duties in a comprehensive and timely manner.
-Since he is also our Chief Executive Officer, Mr. Wallace is able to assist these committees in fulfilling their duties by (1) requiring that our management team provide these committees with all requested reports and other information as well as with access to our employees and (2) implementing recommendations of the various Board committees to mitigate risk.
-At the same time, Mr. Gardner, as our lead independent director, is able to lead an independent review of the risk assessments developed by management and reported to the committees.
+Our Chairman of the Board reviews whether Board committees are addressing their risk oversight duties in a comprehensive and timely manner.
+Our Chief Executive Officer is able to assist these committees in fulfilling their duties by (1) requiring that our management team provide these committees with all requested reports and other information as well as with access to our employees and (2) implementing recommendations of the various Board committees to mitigate risk.
+At the same time, our Chairman of the Board is able to lead an independent review of the risk assessments developed by management and reported to the committees.

-Our Board held five meetings during 2020.
-In 2020, our directors attended all of our Board meetings and at least 75% of the meetings of the committees on which they served.
-The members who are "independent directors" met in executive session four times during 2020.
+Our Board held four meetings during 2022.
+In 2022, our directors attended all of our Board meetings and at least 75% of the meetings of the committees on which they served.
+The members who are "independent directors" met in executive session four times during 2022.

 We do not have a policy requiring director attendance at our annual stockholder meeting.
-Mr. Wallace was the only director of the Company to attend our 2020 annual stockholder meeting.
+Messrs.
+Wallace, Van Horn and Hensley attended our 2022 annual stockholder meeting.